camposleite/mobxtesting/README.md

 #### Final thoughts

 There's more than one way to skin a cat.
-This is just a simple way to mock a component and there is more that Jest can do.
+This is just a simple way to mock a component and there is a lot more that Jest can do.
 I hope it can help you.

 Keep on!